-Patagonia encompasses some one million square kilometres and comprises the southern section of the Andes mountains as well as deserts, steppes and grasslands.
-With a population density of just under two people per square kilometre, it’s easy to lose yourself in the majesty of this vast wilderness.
+This vast region encompasses one million square kilometres and includes the southern section of the Andes mountains as well as deserts, steppes and grasslands.
+And with a population density of just under two people per square kilometre, it’s easy to lose yourself in the majesty of this vast wilderness.

-– Lakes district is an all year round destination.
-During winter it offers great skiing centres, while the rest of the year is ideal for self-driving through the scenic lakes route.
+– Lakes district is an all year round destination and is ideal for self-drive through the scenic lakes route.

-– Best to visit Carretera Austral from October to April as the days are longer and the weather is warmer.
+– Visit Carretera Austral from October to April when the days are longer, and the weather is mild.

-– Book well in advance for travel to Southern Patagonia during the summer months or visit from March to November for fewer crowds and better chances of spotting the elusive puma in Torres del Paine.
+– Book well in advance to travel to Torres del Paine during the summer months.
+Alternatively, go from March to November for fewer crowds and better chances of spotting the elusive puma.

 – The Carretera Austral is perfect for self-drive holidays, with very little traffic and plenty of opportunities for off-road adventures.